urdakota/Scripts/README.md

-# Scripts
+# Scripts for Roblox Games
-## Stuff that i made and that can be public for you!
+## A lot of these scripts were for various Roblox Games my friends and I were playing.

-# Please Read
+## This repository is now an archive of my work and proof of experience with the language.

-### these scripts are ONLY open source due to my kindness
+# Other Info
-### I will obfuscate these if I'm not credited!
+## I no longer program in Lua or make/use scripts in Roblox.